 \subsection{Multi-turn Cases}

-This class of test cases is designed to evaluate the agent's capability to process complex, sequential instructions and maintain state precision over long-horizon scenarios.
-Unlike single-turn tasks where information is self-contained, these scenarios require the agent to maintain a persistent memory of the system's status, as subsequent queries often depend on the outcome of previous actions.
-We categorize these multi-turn benchmarks into two distinct domains: \textbf{Smart Home Control} and \textbf{Financial Account Management}.
+These test cases evaluate the agent's capability to process sequential instructions and maintain state precision over long-horizon scenarios.
+Unlike single-turn tasks where information is self-contained, these scenarios require the agent to maintain persistent memory of the system's status, as subsequent queries depend on the outcome of previous actions.
+We categorize these multi-turn benchmarks into two domains: \textbf{Smart Home Control} and \textbf{Financial Account Management}.